theOGognf/rl8/README.rst

     algo.collect()
     algo.step()

-Specify the algorithm type using the high-level trainer interface (it defaults to a feedforward algorithm).
+Specify the algorithm type using the high-level trainer interface (which defaults to a feedforward algorithm).

 .. code:: python